biocatiit/musclex/docs/AppSuite/Image-Processing-Functions.md

 # Image Processing Functions

-The image processing algorithms described in this page have been merged into [Shared Settings and Image Processing](Common-Settings.html).
+The image processing algorithms described in this page have been merged into [Common Settings](Common-Settings.html).
 Please refer to that page for the full documentation.

 | Topic | New location |
 |---|---|